-A network for the East and West Midlands independent theatre community.
+A hub for the East and West Midlands’ independent theatre sector.

 “We are all unique in our offer to audiences, but together we are stronger.”